cash2one/USST/README.md

 Currently, four platforms are supported: `douyu`, `panda`, `zhanqi`, `longzhu`.

+## Compatibility

+`>= Python 3.5.0`, the latest version, is needed to run the app.
+These is no downward compatibility because it uses the new keywords, `async` and `await`.

+`>= Tornado 4.4`, the latest version, is needed to support the usage of `async` and `await` in Python 3.5.0.

 ## Current situation

 The tool is still under construction, and it may takes a few weeks to finish it.

 ## TODO

-1. Write the scrapping process of different platforms
+1. Write the scrapping process of different platforms (douyu done; rest undone)
-2. Set up the url
+2. Set up the url (done, but still ugly)
-3. Make it runnable
+3. Make it runnable (partly done)
 4. Apply PEP8 coding style
 5. Write tests
 6. Write manage script